 According to the same survey, a Balanced Scorecard typically comprises a collection of about 25 measures, of which fewer than one third will be financial in nature.
 To aid in the selection of these measures most modern Balanced Scorecards (2nd and 3rd Generation designs) include an extra layer of information - typically called 'objectives'.
 These objectives highlight areas within the strategy that will be focused on in the near term.
 Our survey consistently reports organisations having less than 10 objectives (in 2018 the average was 8.8).
 Objectives help in the design process by helping managers work out what areas need to be measured: in our survey on average each objective was assigned two measures.

-In our survey we found that most Balanced Scorecard designs include four perspectives for legacy reasons - the earliest Balanced Scorecard designs with perspectives describe four topic based perspectives, and these remain the most popular.
+In our survey we found that most Balanced Scorecard designs include four perspectives for legacy reasons - the earliest Balanced Scorecard designs with perspectives describe four topic based perspectives (Financial, Customer, Internal Process and Learning and Growth), and these remain the most popular.
 In the example illustration above, the managers chose just two functional perspectives - consistent with the most modern practices in Strategy Map design.

 Most Balanced Scorecards are reviewed collectively by a management team about four times a year, and are focused on supporting the strategic management activities of the team concerned.
 To help the team spot anomalies in the performance being reported, usually each measure is compared against a target value.

-It this team's reaction to any performance anomalies observed that leads to changes in the focus and activity of the organisation, and to any improvments in performance in future periods.
+It is the team's reaction to any performance anomalies that leads to changes in the focus and activity of the organisation.

 Click to Hide